Combined Pre-Supernova Alert System with Kamland and Super-Kamiokande: The KamLAND experiment

-The total selection efficiency is calculated via the Geant4 MC simulation. $10^7$ $\bar{\nu}_e$ events are generated uniformly in the 750\,cm radius volume for each prompt energy bin, and the delayed-coincidence selection with the likelihood selection are applied.
-Then, the selection efficiency is calculated as ratio of the number of survived events after the selection to the number of events generated within the 600\,cm FV, and is shown in Figure~\ref{fig:kam_efficiency}.
+The total selection efficiency is calculated using a Geant4 Monte-Carlo simulation.
+A total of $10^7$ $\bar{\nu}_e$ events are generated uniformly in the 750\,cm radius volume for each prompt energy bin, and the delayed-coincidence selection with the likelihood selection are applied.
+The selection efficiency is calculated as the ratio of the number of surviving events after the selection to the number of events generated within the 600\,cm FV, shown in Figure~\ref{fig:kam_efficiency}.
 The efficiency at low energies mirrors the spectrum of the accidental background because of the likelihood-based selection.
 At high energies, it remains nearly constant.
 The efficiency loss is dominated by the inner balloon cut.
-Without this cut, the efficiency is higher, $\sim$90$\%$ at above 4\,MeV.
-The muon veto has an additional effect to reduce the analysis time.
+Without this cut, the efficiency is higher, $\sim$90$\%$ above 4\,MeV.
+The muon veto has an additional effect of reducing the analysis time.
 The residual analysis time after this reduction is defined as the livetime.
 The KamLAND data are divided into runs.
 The average lifetime ratio in any single run is approximately 0.903.

 All PMT waveforms undergo digitization through front-end electronics and are collected by the Data Acquisition (DAQ) software.
 Event energy and vertex are reconstructed from these waveforms and are collected as a single file, each covering approximately 6~minutes of data.
 It takes 300--900\,s, on average 700\,s, from the time of the last event in the file to the end of the reconstruction.
 The latency is 800--1200\,s, on average 1120\,s, when we consider the first event in the file.
-The latency highly depends on other process status.
+The latency strongly depends on the status of other processes.
 The pre-SN monitoring process is scheduled to run at 5 minute intervals.
 Upon the identification of a new file, the process applies the selection criteria described above to detect neutrino events.
 Additionally, the process counts the number of events that passed the selection criteria within the past 24 hours for pre-SN analysis.